 Who Is Liable for a Truck Accident Involving Poor Road Conditions?

 - A government body – The city, county, or state might be liable for your accident-related injuries if the crash occurred due to poor road maintenance, including a failure to clear snow or ice promptly.
 Proving that a government body bears liability for the collision entails demonstrating that they did not address an issue they knew or should have known was dangerous.
-Alternatively, you will need to show that the government body created or worsened the hazardous condition.
+Alternatively, you must show that the government body created or worsened the hazardous condition.

 - The trucker – All drivers in New York are responsible for taking precautions to avoid dangerous roadway conditions.
 Furthermore, federal and state law requires commercial drivers, in particular, to exercise extreme caution in inclement weather.
 They must not operate their vehicles unless they can do so safely.
 If a truck driver loses control of their vehicle because they didn’t avoid dangerous road imperfections or snowy weather, they can be held responsible for failing to take reasonable precautions.